120 HOURS

 Over the course of five days, I stayed locked inside a warehouse with no clocks, phone, laptop, or contact.
 The room was covered in about 50m of white muslin, into which I hand stitched my thoughts.

-The lack of a clock heightened the sense of loneliness, as if subconsciously knowing that everyone else in my proximity is experiencing the hour that I am, helps me to feel part of something.
+The lack of a clock heightened the sense of loneliness, as if subconsciously knowing that everyone else in my proximity is experiencing the hour that I am provides a sense of continuity, stability, and community.

 Hand stitching letters into fabric is a slow, tricky, arduous process, but this quickly became my regiment, my meaning.
 From the second I woke up to the second I went to sleep I would stitch my thoughts away.
 It wasn’t long before this strange world that I had built felt normal, until the fruitless task that I had given myself became vital.